andybalholm/grayland/README.md

  - It supports local whitelists as well, with either domain names or IP addresses.

+ - If the sender's domain looks legitimate (not so long that it looks like a throwaway domain), and the sending IP address matches that domain's A or MX record, the message is not greylisted.

  - It does not have a minimum delay.
 If the sender retries after one second, the message goes through.

 ## How Do You Run Grayland?